1967 New York City riot: Earlier incidents in Harlem

 Tensions in the neighborhood involving Puerto Ricans increased after two incidents in the neighborhood.
 The first occurred when a police officer killed two Puerto Ricans, Victor Rodriguez and Maximo Solero, on November 15, 1963.
 The two were arrested on charges of disorderly conduct and the police stated that one of them pulled out a gun while under arrest in their car.
 The police said that this justified the usage of lethal force.
 The two officers were not charged in this incident.
 Skepticism was encountered with the story and protests happened afterwards and the Upper West Side's New York City Police Department was picketed.
 During January 1964, the police announced that they would intensify anti-bias programs relating to minorities and especially Puerto Ricans for their officers.

 The second major incident in the area involving Puerto Ricans being killed by the police that led to raised tensions occurred on February 17, 1964.
 An off-duty police officer intervened in a fight outside a bar and ended up shooting and killing an 18-year-old Puerto Rican, Francisco Rodriguez Jr., who had fled from the scene after the police officer intervened.
 Sometime afterwards, a petition circulated.
 On February 23, the East 104th Street police station was picketed.
 The picketing was sponsored by the East Harlem Tenants Council, a rent strike group that was created five days earlier.
 The following day, a funeral march was held for Francisco at 9 AM, with five East Harlem Protestant churches giving out leaflets urging people to attend a day before the march was held.
-Gilberto Gerena‐Valentin, a member of the steering committee of the National Association for Puerto Rican Civil Rights said that his association was considering a rent strike that would be citywide on February 29 as a way to call attention towards slum conditions along with rat and cockroach infestations.
+Gilberto Gerena-Valentin, a member of the steering committee of the National Association for Puerto Rican Civil Rights said that his association was considering a rent strike that would be citywide on February 29 as a way to call attention towards slum conditions along with rat and cockroach infestations.

 Inciting incident

 Just after midnight on July 23, 1967, two plainclothes off-duty police officers, Thomas Ryan and Anthony Cinquemani, were cruising the Spanish Harlem neighborhood.
 They had both finished their shifts and were driving home.
 They encountered a brawl, where Renaldo Rodriguez was fighting another man with a knife; at the time these fights were common in the neighborhood and fatal shootings by police officers were common.
 The fight had occurred because he got into an argument with a man over a craps game.
 According to a police report on the incident, when Cinquemani and his partner arrived at the scene Rodriguez approached him with a knife.
-Cinquemani claimed he felt threatened and as a result drew his revolver and identified himself.
-He killed Rodriguez by repeatedly shooting him in his chest.
+Cinquemani said he felt threatened and as a result drew his revolver and identified himself killing Rodriguez after repeatedly shooting him in the chest.